 - Cast Iron: excellent burst strength, hard to join, rusts

 Somewhere in the middle on the strength scale between plastic and black pipe you'll find copper tubing; the kind used for water pipes.
 You can get it at any home center.
 Turns out copper is perfectly suitable for compressed air.
-Copper.org the burst pressure of type-M copper, the weakest kind, as many multiples of the ~200psi a residential system will reach.
+The Copper Handbook lists the burst pressure of type-M copper, the weakest kind, as many multiples of the ~200psi a residential system will reach.
 Copper does not rust.
 It does not explode like PVC.
 Fittings are available at any home center.
 Copper is also reasonably cheap.
 In short, for most residential shops copper piping is the way to go.
 Period.

 Given the space constraints of a residential shop and the assumption the system will drive only a single tool, 1/2"; pipe is more than enough for your main line.
 Hoses used today are predominately 1/4";.
 The extra capacity in the main line ensures that the pressure drop caused by friction does not add up.
 If your install uses a lot of 90 degree corners or long runs, you should do the pressure calculations.
 In most cases this will not be necessary.